 Changes autosave as you work.
 Use the Household selector in the toolbar to preview the template with live client data.
 When it looks right, open the Visibility modal to publish it to the clients you want.

-Tip: Build your first template with AI Generate, save it, then duplicate it whenever a client needs a variation.
+Tip: Build your first template with Dora, then duplicate it whenever a client needs a variation.
 It's faster than starting from a blank grid every time.